nikitavoloboev/data/research-papers/research-papers.md

 # Research papers

-I keep a [Trello board](https://trello.com/b/EKl1Ie3q) of research papers I am reading and want to read.
+I keep a [Notion page](https://www.notion.so/Papers-Courses-8f00c7c500d5460490a5800c5d5db431) of research papers I am reading and want to read.

 Below is a list of research papers I read with a link to my own notes of the paper.